populse/capsul/completion.md

 The path generation system is designed to be fully automatic.
 Path generation must not need any user input except the selection of a few input parameters of the process.
 This is important to be able to use path generation on iteration of hundreds of executions.

+Path generation is done using metadata and metadata schema.
+The metadata contains the values that are used to build various part of the path.
+For instance, the subject code is often used in path names as well as an extension defining the file type.
+These two values are included in the metadata.
+There is no single way to create a path given metadata.
+There are many possible layouts for path names using various metadata.
+For instance, BrainVISA has defined a path organisation layout.
+BIDS is another path organisation layout that is the actual standard for neuroimaging.
+Capsul can support many different systems; each one beign defined in a `MetadataSchema` class (see below).

+Metadata given to create a path name can have various origins.
+For instance, the extension of the file is most often dependent on the process.
+An image parameter uses an image extension (such as `.nii`) whereas a mesh parameter uses a mesh format (such as `.gii`).
+This kind of metatada, called process metadata, is defined globally for a process, usually by the process developper.
+On the other hand, metadata such a subject identifier depends on the usage context of the process.
+This kind of metadata is called user metadata becaus it is given at runtime as the result of a user action (manual, entry, database selection, etc.).

-Path generation is done using metadata attached to path parameters of the process.
-Therefore, it is mandatory to be able to associate metadata to these parameters.
-This can be fairly easy if the process uses only one metadata schema; for instance if all input and output data are following the BIDS standard.
+The path generation system must be able to deal with several metadata schemas for a single process.
+If not it woul mean that all process parameters must be in the same schema.
+This is the case if all input and output data are following the BIDS standard.
 However, in many cases a process will have to deal with several metadata schemas.
 For instance, there could be one schema for input data (i.e. BIDS), another schema for output data (for use cases not covered by BIDS) and other schemas for third party data (for instance template images in SPM software directory).
-Therefore, the path generation system must support several metadata schema.
-The `Dataset` class has a central position in the management of paths and metadata.
+To support several metadata schema, Capsul make a link between a dataset (i.e. a directory) and the metadata schema used throughout that directory using he `Dataset` class.

 Datasets
 --------